“Democracy means ensuring not just that everyone's voice is heard but also that dialogue leads to effective and sustainable action.

 "And we know how to do it!"

-Brendan Martin is Public World’s founder and managing director and a specialist in the social dimensions of industrial and public sector change and development.
+Brendan Martin is Public World’s founder and managing director and a specialist in improving governance and management through staff involvement and participatory democracy.

-With experience in more than 70 countries on all continents, Brendan has particular experience of improving governance, management and sustainability by supporting dialogue between governmental institutions and civil society organisations, and through employee engagement and involvement.
+With experience in more than 70 countries on all continents, Brendan has supported dialogue between governmental institutions and civil society organisations, and through facilitating workplace conversations to improve team work, service quality and productivity in sustainable ways.

-A journalist, editor and broadcaster by background, Brendan has written everthing from a book to a flyer, has appeared on the BBC World Service and on national television in several countries, and has contributed op-ed articles to many newspapers and magazines worldwide.
+A journalist, editor and broadcaster by background, Brendan is a highly effective facilitator and educator.
 A grdauate of the University of Exeter in England, Brendan was trained in journalism in London and Glasgow and is a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA).